wna-se/seek4science.github.io/_pages/simulate_sbml.md

 layout: single
 ---

-Most models that conforms to the [SBML](http://sbml.org/Main_Page) format can be simulated within SEEK.
+Most models that conforms to the [SBML](http://sbml.org/Main_Page) format can be simulated within FAIRDOM-SEEK.

 The [JWS Online](http://jjj.mib.ac.uk/) model simulator presents a schematic diagram of the model, and allows parameters and reactions to be modified for the simulation.